guilhermess/CarND-Behavioral-Cloning/README.md

 ![alt text](./resources/center_left_right.png "Center, Left and Right Camera Images")

 The first step in the image processing pipeline is to crop the images, removing parts of the image that are not relevant for training, such as the horizon region.
-I used a crop of 60:120 in the y-axis to keep only the road as part of the training image:
+I kept the rows 60:120 in the y-axis to use only the road as part of the training image:

 ![alt text](./resources/cropped_center_left_right.png "Cropped Images")